-Radio host launches scathing attack on Churchill, blames him for AYEIYA dying poor man.
+Radio host launches scathing attack on CHURCHILL, blames him for AYEIYA dying poor man.

-Radio host launches scathing attack on Churchill, blames him for AYEIYA dying poor man.Editor's Choice, Lifestyle, Media News 05:00
+Radio host launches scathing attack on CHURCHILL, blames him for AYEIYA dying poor man.Editor's Choice, Featured Articles, Media News 11:06

-Monday, April 24, 2017- Hot 96 presenter, Rapcha the Sayantist, has gone on an epic rant on twitter, blaming Churchill Show’s host Daniel Ndambuki for the sorry state of his comedians.
+Hot 96 presenter, Rapcha the Sayantist, went on an epic rant on twitter, blaming Churchill Show’s host, Daniel Ndambuki, for the sorry state of his comedians.

 Rapcha, who is also a comedian in his own right, went ahead to say that Emmanuel Makori better known as Ayeiya, died a poor man because he sold his jokes to Churchill.